How to Manage Salesforce Licensing in Certero

 Tips and common pitfalls

 • Do not forget AppExchange packages.
-Core Salesforce license costs are visible, but package subscription fees are often overlooked.
+Core Salesforce licence costs are visible, but package subscription fees are often overlooked.
 Add unit costs to every package in Certero so your total Salesforce spend is accurate and reportable.

 • The Salesforce API requires a user with an email address and a profile that has API Enabled.
 Ensure this is configured before setting up the connector.